zilch/type-route/docs/api-reference/miscellaneous/no-match.md

 title: noMatch
 ---

 The `noMatch` constant may be returned from the `parse` function of a `ValueSerializer` object.
 It signals to Type Route that the value you're attempting to parse is incompatible with the current `ValueSerializer`.
 When `noMatch` is returned Type Route will not treat a route using this parameter as a match.
+See the [Complex Route Parameters](../../guides/complex-route-parameters.md) guide for more information.

 ```tsx codesandbox-standard
 import { noMatch, ValueSerializer, createRouter, defineRoute, param } from "type-route";